YYL7/ML/2. Decision Tree/README.md

 Check if every item in the dataset is in the same class in Decision Tree:
 1. If so return the class label
 2. Else
+find the best feature to split the data;
+split the dataset;
+create a branch node;
+for each split:
-find the best feature to split the data split the dataset create a branch node for each split call createBranch and add the result to the branch node return branch node
+call createBranch and add the result to the branch node;
+return branch node